$B$-meson production at forward rapidities in $pp$ collisions at the LHC: Estimating the intrinsic bottom contribution

 The results for the rapidity distribution are presented in Fig. \ref{Fig:pTspectrum13TeV} (right panel).
 The rather large uncertainty band can be traced back to the fact that $p_T$ integrated observable receive major contributions from soft, low momentum particles and this is exactly the regime where our calculations for the transverse momentum spectra present the largest uncertainties when varying the momentum scale in the PDFs and FFs.
 The reduction of the uncertainty band at forward rapidities when compared to the mid-rapidity is purely kinematical, and happens due to the decrease of the available phase space.
 One has that our calculations overestimate the experimental data for smaller values of rapidity and are closer to them for $y > 3.0$.
-A similar behaviour is also observed in the case of the $D$ - meson production, where the data for $\sqrt{s} = 7$ TeV are quite well described, while for $\sqrt{s} = 13$ TeV the predictions overestimate the data for smaller rapidities.
+A similar behavior is also observed in the case of the $D$ - meson production, where the data for $\sqrt{s} = 7$ TeV are quite well described, while for $\sqrt{s} = 13$ TeV the predictions overestimate the data for smaller rapidities { (See, e.g., Refs. ~\cite{Fujii:2013yja,Goncalves:2017chx,Lima:2024ksd,SampaiodosSantos:2021tfh})}.
 An explanation for this behaviour is still an open question, which requires a more detailed theoretical analysis as well new experimental data.
-As already observed in the results for the $p_T$ - spectra, the predictions with and without an IB component in the kinematical range $2 \le y \le 4.5$ are very similar, which indicates that the inclusive $B^{\pm}$ production at the LHCb range is not sensitive to an intrinsic bottom.
+As already observed in the results for the $p_T$ - spectra, the predictions with and without an IB component in the kinematical range $2 \le y \le 4.5$ are very similar, which indicates that the inclusive $B^{\pm}$ production at the LHCb range is not sensitive to an intrinsic bottom, { in agreement with the expectation derived from Fig. \ref{Fig:integrand}}.
 A similar conclusion is also derived when we consider the inclusive $D$ - meson production.
 Such result indicates that, similarly to the $D$-meson case, a better alternative for the searching of an IB component at the LHCb could be the associated production with a $Z$ - boson, which is determined at leading order by a bottom - initiated channel.
-In contrast, for ultra - forward rapidities $(y > 5)$, shown in more detail in the inset of Fig. \ref{Fig:pTspectrum13TeV}, one has that the CT14 no IB prediction decreases faster than the calculations including an intrinsic bottom.
-These results point out that the presence of an IB component implies an enhancement of $B^{\pm}$ production in the kinematical range that will be probed in the Forward Physics Facility.
+In contrast, for ultra - forward rapidities $(y > 5)$, shown in more detail in the inset of Fig. \ref{Fig:pTspectrum13TeV}, one has that the ``CT14 no IB" prediction decreases faster than the calculations including an intrinsic bottom.
+These results point out that the presence of an IB component implies an enhancement of $B^{\pm}$ production in the kinematical range that will be probed in the Forward Physics Facility. { In particular, we have verified that the ratio between the central ``IB" and ``no IB" predictions increases with the rapidity and is larger than 6 in the FPF rapidity range.}